fqassem/gbemulator/README.md

 #### Section 2
 In this section of the bootstrap, we're setting up the video RAM to display the Nintendo logo.
 Each background or window tile has a certain shade associated with it.
 Memory location FF47 is a special register used by the LCD hardware to define the shade of gray given to a background or window tile.
 For more detail, visit this [link](http://bgb.bircd.org/pandocs.htm#lcdmonochromepalettes).
 Basically, 0xFC is a specially chosen number used to define our 'color scheme' for the Nintendo logo.

-Memory address 0x0104 is where the Nintendo logo lives.
-We load that into register DE so we can reference this address later in the code.
-We point register HL to address 0x8010, which is part of our video RAM memory.
+Memory address 0x0104 is where the Nintendo logo lives on the cartridge ROM.
+We load that into register DE as a pointer so we can reference this address later in the code.
+We point register HL to address 0x8010, which within our video RAM memory.

 We know where the Nintendo logo lives - refer back to our memory map to see that it lives in address space 0x0104 to 0x0134.
 Addr_0027 is a loop that goes through each byte of the Nintendo logo.
-We call a subroutine on each byte twice.
+We call a graphics subroutine on each byte twice.
 The subroutine located at address 0x0095 and 0x0096 of the bootstrap ROM rotates and scales the byte in memory.
-We'll talk more about this routine when we get to it.
-After this subroutine is called twice, we increment our pointer to the Nintendo logo, check if we're at the end of the logo (0x0134).
+We'll talk more about this routine when we get to it in section 5.
+After this subroutine is called twice on the byte, we increment our pointer to get to the next byte of the Nintendo logo.
+We then check if we're at the end of the logo (0x0134).
 If not, we continue looping.
-After the loop is finished, register HL is still pointing to video RAM.
+After the loop is finished, notice that register HL is still pointing to video RAM.

 If we're done with the Nintendo logo, we enter a loop that copies a byte over to video RAM 8 times.
 The result of this loop is is the registered trademark symbol that appears next to the Nintendo logo.